 STEP 1: Explore and choose a major to declare on your application

-Freshman applicants may either select a specific major, or apply as undeclared.
+Freshman applicants may either select a specific major, or apply as Exploring (Undeclared).
 Applicants interested in Nursing should review the important information above.
 Admission to some majors will be to a 'pre-major' status.
 Continuation in the major will be subject to meeting specific lower division course and GPA requirements at Cal State LA that indicate the student's ability to successfully complete the major and graduate.

 STEP 2: Apply online at Cal State Apply by the deadline